KCC Mall de Zamboanga: The Mall

 KCC Mall de Zamboanga is a shopping mall in Zamboanga City with the main mall GFA of 120000 m2 and is the first full-scale shopping mall in the city.
 It anchors KCC Supermarket with 83 check-out counters and Mindanao's largest so far, the KCC Department Store, KCC Cinema with 6 digital cinemas (including a newly renovated Cinema 6 with recliner seats), and of around 200+ tenants.

-Of the tenants, most of them had set foot to Zamboanga City as Zamboanga's first, to include Burger King which is also the first in Mindanao.
+Of the tenants, most of them had set foot to Zamboanga City as Zamboanga's first, to include Yellow Cab Pizza, Kenny Rogers Roasters and Burger King which is also the first in Mindanao and many more.

 East Wing

 The East Wing is the mall's current expansion which is located at the eastern side of the mall.
 The new wing opened on September 27, 2017, with 5 storeys and basement.
-Once opened, Since KCC Mall de Zamboanga's East Wing is opened it is the fourth largest mall in Mindanao next to SM CDO Downtown Premier.
+Once opened, Since KCC Mall de Zamboanga's East Wing is opened it is the fifth largest mall in Mindanao next to SM CDO Downtown.
 The expansion features two levels of shopping connected to the main mall, a Convention Center, and additional parking spaces.

+Fire incident

+Around 4:07 p.m. on August 12, 2023, a 50-minute fire tore through the Burger King fast-food chain inside the mall.
+Witnesses reported that the fire originated from the fast-food chain's exhauster, which released a black smoke.
+At 4:07 p.m., the Zamboanga City Disaster Risk Reduction Management Office (ZCDRRMO), the Zamboanga City Police Office (ZCPO), and the Bureau of Fire Protection (BFP) are on the scene and helped put out the fire, while a concerned citizen called the ZCPO at 4:10 p.m.
+There have apparently been pushbacks from mall patrons, but no deaths or injuries have been reported.
+The BFP estimated that the property damage was worth ₱1.6 million and declared the fire out at 4:57 p.m.
+At 6:09 p.m., KCC Mall de Zamboanga released a statement via their Facebook page. to notify that the day after the incident, the mall is closed.
+After the recent event, the mall reopened the next day and Burger King's refurbished location began repairs before reopening it months later.